 - What you’re seeing in the market and learning from those findings

 - Announcements of upcoming webinars and events

 - Suggested resources and publishers for investors to follow

 Firms can also include personalized content in nurture programs based on investor behavior.

-If you’re looking for more guidance on ways to improve the investor experience, read our full guide by clicking below and be sure to subscribe here for future insights.
+If you’re looking for more guidance on fundraising software and ways to improve the investor experience, read our full guide by clicking below.